-1. The Parties.
-The parties to this agreement are the United States Attorney's Office for the Western District of Missouri (otherwise referred to as "the Government" or "the United States"), represented by Matt J. Whitworth, United States Attorney, and Bruce Rhoades, Assistant United States Attorney, and the defendant, Ryan Edward Breit ("the defendant"), represented by Dan Hobart.
+The Parties.
+The parties to this agreement are the United States Attorney's Office for the Western District of Missouri (otherwise referred to as "the Government" or "the United States"), represented by Matt J. Whitworth, United States Attorney, and Bruce Rhoades, Assistant United States Attorney, and the defendant, Harley William Harvey ("the defendant"), represented by John Spencer.

 The defendant understands and agrees that this plea agreement is only between him and the United States Attorney for the Western District of Missouri, and that it does not bind any other federal, state, or local prosecution authority or any other government agency, unless otherwise specified in this agreement.
+2. Defendant's Guilty Plea.
+The defendant agrees to and hereby does plead guilty to the lesser included charge in Count One of the indictment now charging the defendant with a violation of 21 U.S.C. §§ 841(a)(1)(b)(1)(B) and 846, that is, conspiracy to manufacture and distribute fifty (50) grams or more of methamphetamine and he admits the allegations of criminal forfeiture.
+By entering into this plea agreement, the defendant admits that he knowingly committed this offense, and is in fact guilty of this offense.

-- 2. Defendant's Guilty Plea.
-The defendant agrees to and hereby does plead guilty to Count One of the indictment charging the defendant with a violation of 21 U.S.C. §§ 841(a)(1)(b)(1)(A) and 846, that is, conspiracy to manufacture and distribute five-hundred (500) grams or more of methamphetamine and to Count Two of the indictment charging the defendant with a violation of 21 U.S.C. §§ 841(c)(1) and (2) and 846, that is conspiracy to possess a listed chemical, pseudoephedrine, knowing, or having reasonable cause to believe that it would be used to manufacture a controlled substance.
-By entering into this plea agreement, the defendant admits that he knowingly committed these offenses, and is in fact guilty of these offenses. - 3.
-Factual Basis for Guilty Plea.
+3. Factual Basis for Guilty Plea.
 The parties agree that the evidence the Government would admit at trial to prove the offense to which the defendant is pleading guilty is as follows: